AbhishekPednekar84/personal-blog-site/content/travis-digitalocean.md

 You will use the CLI a subsequent section.

-**Note**: At the time of publishing this post, the latest version of the Travis CLI is `v1.8.11`.
+**Note** <i class="fas fa-clipboard"></i>: At the time of publishing this post, the latest version of the Travis CLI is `v1.8.11`.
 However, there are some known issues in this version concerning the `travis encrypt-file` command on Windows.
 All working suggestions indicated downgrading to `v1.8.10`.
 However, these issues might well be fixed depending on when you are reading this post.

 ## Creating a new user on the Linux server

 Travis CI will talk to the droplet via public key authentication.
 To enable that you will first need to create a new user on the droplet.

 Assuming that the initial setup on the server is done (please refer the pre-requisites section), you can log in to the droplet with the `sudo` user and create a new user called `travis`.